 Baking ingredients

-Baking ingredients including butter, sugar, flour, nuts, chocolate tend to be plentiful and there are some deals to be had.
-If you have some freezer space, stock up on baking supplies you might need through spring for your family, school bake sales, or entertaining.
+Baking ingredients including butter, sugar, flour, nuts, and chocolate tend to be plentiful and there are some deals to be had.
+If you have some freezer space, stock up on baking supplies you might need through spring for your family, school bake sales, or for entertaining.
 One item that’s often not on sale is eggs, because supplies tend to be lower in winter months–so wait until spring to stock up on eggs.

 Meat roasts, whole turkeys, and hams